Where to See Drag in Seattle Every Night of the Week

 Thursdays

-You can reliably catch drag from 8 pm to 11 pm every Thursday at Queer Bar, with Betty Wetter returning to host bingo at 8 pm.
-Stay for Mothership with Irene the Alien and Arrietty.
+You can reliably catch drag at 10 pm every Thursday at Queer Bar, with Mothership hosted by Irene the Alien and featuring ArriettyMoscato SkyJane Don’t, and some special guests.
 Heads-up: Queer Bar’s catwalk-like stage is bright.
-Bring sunglasses if you’re, you know, stoned.
-You can reserve a booth ahead of time or sit at one of the tables.
-Dance nights start at 11, with DJ from Baby Van Beezly.
+Bring sunglasses if you’re, I don’t know, stoned.
+Seating is limited, but you can reserve a booth ahead of time or sit at one of the tables.
+Dance nights start around 11, with DJ from Baby Van Beezly.

 Monthly shows 👠